microsoft/dstoolkit-mlops-v2/docs/design-decisions/ModelPromotion.md

 Cons:

 - **Increased Overhead / Inability to Make Breaking Changes**: The model factory contains CI / CD workflows, automated tests and benchmarking which run on PR.
 This means that each change must be production ready, deployable and able to pass automated testing and benchmarking.
-These strict criteria introduce a lot of overhead that could hinder the ability of data scientists to make experimental changes during model development and drive data scientists back to experimenting with models locally or on stand-alone environments.
+These strict criteria introduce a lot of overhead that are a tax on the ability of data scientists to make experimental changes during model development and could drive data scientists back to experimenting with models locally or on stand-alone environments.
-- **Experiments are Deployed**: Because experimental, data science related changes are made in the same repository as the CI / CD workflows, each change is integrated and deployed whether it’s ready for production or not.
-Without adding additional complexity to filter these changes out, this leads to the publishing and deployment of changes which were experimental in nature and never intended for production.
+- **Experiments are Integrated / Deployed**: Because experimental, data science related changes are made in the same repository as the productized models and CI / CD workflows, each change is integrated and potentially deployed whether it’s ready for production or not.
+Without adding additional complexity to filter these changes out, this leads to the training, publishing and deployment of models for changes which were experimental in nature and never intended for production.
+- **Repository Clutter**: Keeping data science experimentation / prototyping files in the same repository as the model factory could cause the repository to become cluttered with files such as test datasets, python notebooks, etc.  It also clutters the git history as it mixes experimental commits / changes in with those for officially promoted models.
+- **Experiment History Not Preserved**: When data science experimentation occurs in the same repository as promoted models, it also means the git history contains both experimental and productized changes.
+This clutters the git history and makes it hard to identify which are which.
+This can be prevented by executing / enforcing squash merge commits, however, doing this means that the git history of experimental changes is lost.

-## Data Scientists Working in Dedicated Directory in Model Factory
+### Data Scientists Working in Dedicated Directory in Model Factory

 This approach has largely the same pros of working directly in the Model Factory.
-However, it minimizes the con of increased overhead by providing data scientists a dedicated directory to isolate their experiments from the strict engineering fundamentals and CI / CD processes enforced elsewhere in the model factory.
+However, it minimizes the con of increased overhead by providing data scientists a dedicated directory to isolate their experiments which diables strict engineering fundamentals and CI / CD processes enforced elsewhere in the model factory.
 Isolation is achieved by configuring the CI / CD workflows to ignore changes in this directory.

+Pros:

+- **Seamless Collaboration**: Working directly in the model factory ensures that all team members are working from the same code-base.
+Changes made by data scientists and software engineers are immediately visible to everyone, fostering better communication and collaboration.

+Cons:

+- **Models Require Integration**: Once models developed in the data science directory meet the requirements, they can be promoted, at which time they must be explicitly copied from the `experimentation` directory and integrated into the model factory.
+This merging process takes time and is a tax on productivity.
+- **Repository Clutter**: Keeping data science experimentation / prototyping files in the same repository as the model factory could cause the repository to become cluttered with files such as test datasets, python notebooks, etc.  It also clutters the git history as it mixes experimental commits / changes in with those for officially promoted models.
+- **Experiment History Not Preserved**: When data science experimentation occurs in the same repository as promoted models, it also means the git history contains both experimental and productized changes.
+This clutters the git history and makes it hard to identify which are which.
+This can be prevented by executing / enforcing squash merge commits, however, doing this means that the git history of experimental changes is lost.

 Let’s say our data scientists’ dedicated directory is `experimentation` placed at the root of the `dstoolkit-mlops-v2`.
-Using the sample ` Nyc Taxi PR Workflow`(`.github/workflows/nyc_taxi_pr_pipeline.yml`) in the [dstoolkit-mlops-v2](https://github.com/microsoft/dstoolkit-mlops-v2), we could configure GitHub workflows to ignore this directory by adding a `paths-ignore` block.
+Using the sample `Nyc Taxi PR Workflow`(`.github/workflows/nyc_taxi_pr_pipeline.yml`) in the [dstoolkit-mlops-v2](https://github.com/microsoft/dstoolkit-mlops-v2), we could configure GitHub workflows to ignore this directory by adding a `paths-ignore` block.
 For example:

 ```yaml
 name: Nyc Taxi PR Workflow